Temple of Solomon (São Paulo): Jewish reception

 Brazil's Jewish community has generally accepted the temple, with a bit of reluctance.
 Rafael Edad, Israel's ambassador to Brazil, stated during the end of the temple construction that "four years is too little time to build something so great, with so many details.
 It is great like Brazil, I have no words".
 Some have had more mixed feelings, such as Brazilian rabbi Nilton Bonder, who stated "on the one hand, there's the favorable way in which Jewish culture and history are treated in the structure, [but] on the other, there's the bizarre aspect of the project's dimensions and aggressive marketing".

-Additional information

-The Universal Church of the Kingdom of God was founded in Brazil in 1977.
-It claims to have 8 million communicants who live in 180 countries.
-It has a television channel, Rede Record, and a weekly newspaper, Folha Universal, distributed freely to 2.5 million households, according to Church officials who also say that Bishop Macedo's blog gets as many as 4 million hits per month.